eshaan007/Connect-Club/README.md

 #### Chat Interface :
 In the chat interface, on the left, there is a column which shows the number of members included in the Connect-Club. \
-On the right, is the place where the actual chat is going on. \
-There is an option to leave. \
-P.S.
-It also has Emoji Supoort for us Millenials!!\
+*P.S.
+It also has Emoji Supoort for us Millenials!!*\
-Whenever the class ends, the Connect-Club can be deleted and then re-created for the next class. \
+Whenever the class ends, the Connect-Club can be deleted and then re-created for the next class.

-Made with :heart: by Kushang Shah and Eshaan Khurana.
+**Made with :heart: by Kushang Shah and Eshaan Khurana.**